On this page you will find:

 I was intrigued by the concept and the more I read the book the more interested I became.
 I didn’t start out wanting to own a clubman sports car, as I think they are rather impractical, but I was more attracted by the concept of building my own car from scratch and having the satisfaction of being able to say “I built that car at home”.

 I have restored a couple of Jaguars in recent years (a 1976 XJC V12 and a 1972 V12 E-Type), and I really didn’t want to undertake another restoration.
-But building my own car appealed to me, so I researched the concept, made contact with other Locost builders, went for a ride in a couple (fantastic first experience - thanks David) and after a few months excitedly began my new project.
+But building my own car appealed to me, so I researched the concept, made contact with other Locost builders, went for a ride in a couple (fantastic first experience) and after a few months excitedly began my new project.

 What is a Locost?